0xJeff1/inception42/README.md

   "docker container run -it -v /path/to/thefile:new/file" then this conatainer will have a live view to the folder .
-  DOCKER volume is the second solution which is better and more efficient
+  DOCKER volume is the second solution which is better and more efficient the docker volumes which are in the same path /var/lib/volumes.

+  "docker volume create <any name>"